 Fig 1.
-A simple bar chart showing overall level of acceptance of autologous stem cell transplant amongst multiple myeloma patients
+A simple bar chart showing overall level of acceptance of autologous stem cell transplant amongst Multiple Myeloma patients

 DISCUSSION

 Transplantation remains the backbone in the management of the MM even in the era of novel agents.
-In recent times, the results of ASCT in management of multiple myeloma have been very encouraging, with disease-free progression in about 80% of patients.13 In Nigeria, several access barriers exist ranging from lack of knowledge of the procedure to perceived poor acceptance of ASCT in the management of Multiple myeloma for transplant eligible individuals.
-In this study, majority of the participants were aware of ASCT in multiple myeloma.
+In recent times, the results of ASCT in management of Multiple Myeloma have been very encouraging, with disease-free progression in about 80% of patients.13 In Nigeria, several access barriers exist ranging from lack of knowledge of the procedure to perceived poor acceptance of ASCT in the management of Multiple Myeloma for transplant eligible individuals.
+In this study, majority of the participants were aware of ASCT in Multiple Myeloma.
 This is not surprising because this study was conducted in tertiary health centres in Nigeria.
 Also, majority of our patients had tertiary level of education.
 However, the percentage awareness is low when compared with reports from developed countries.20 Autologous transplant is not readily available in Nigeria, thus majority of our patients were not aware that such procedure can be done in Nigeria.
 It is not surprising that the majority of respondents were informed by their doctors since access to information and the drive to look for information are very poor in Nigeria.
 This scenario is not in-keeping with a report by Chakrabarti et al in which, majority of the respondents obtained their information from our sources other than their attending physician.
 20

 Majority of the respondents agreed that ASCT can be done successfully in Nigeria while 13 responders (36.1%) did not agree.
 Majority of those that did not agree, cited several access barriers such as lack of relevant equipment, lack of expertise, fear of complications and high cost of procedure.
 This factors are the major barriers to establishment of large scale ASCT programme in Nigeria.
 The scenario is not the same in other developing nation such as India.21 This differences could be due to the presence a strong political will-power from the government to advance health care delivery in India.
 Compared to developed nations, majority of these access barriers have been identified and addressed appropriately.22 Although, majority of our patients believe that ASCT can be done in Nigeria, the government needs to address this access barriers.

-Majority of our participants accepted ASCT in the management of multiple myeloma.
-However, the acceptance rate is higher in centres with established ASCT programme for multiple myeloma.
+Majority of our participants accepted ASCT in the management of Multiple Myeloma.
+However, the acceptance rate is higher in centres with established ASCT programme for Multiple Myeloma.
 Also, religion was not identified as a barrier to accepting ASCT.
 Majority of our patients who are willing to undergo ASCT are not on health insurance and none of those on health insurance agreed that their health insurance can fund then an ASCT if needed.
 Thus, this patient will have to pay out of pocket for this procedure.
 This is further complicated by the fact that majority of them are retirees.
 This is not the scenario in developed nations where majority are on an adequately funded health insurance.

 CONCLUSION

-The Awareness of ASCT in multiple myeloma in Nigeria is high but relatively low when compared with reports from developed countries.
+The Awareness of ASCT in Multiple Myeloma in Nigeria is high but relatively low when compared with reports from developed countries.
 Majority of the respondents agreed that ASCT can be done successfully in Nigeria with an acceptance rate of (52.8%) However, access barriers such as lack of relevant equipment, lack of expertise, fear of complications and high cost of procedure must be addressed so that more Nigerians can embrace this beneficial procedure.

 References